slerman12/Help-me/7-Ongoing.md

 Hi Sam —

-I’m not sure which review you’re referring to: the one you skipped in Fall 2022, the unsuccessful one in Spring 2023, or the make-up review that you didn’t schedule. $^\text{ \color{blue}[2.]}$  The requirement for reviews is documented in the CS PhD Student Handbook.
+I’m not sure which review you’re referring to: the one you skipped in Fall 2022, the unsuccessful one in Spring 2023, or the make-up review that you didn’t schedule.<sup>$^\text{\color{blue}[2.]}$</sup>  The requirement for reviews is documented in the CS PhD Student Handbook.
 Deadlines for reviews are communicated to all PhD students and advisors via email every year.

 — Michael